Companion Planting & Gardening

 All IPM programs have the same basic five components that can be carried out in the home garden or large farm:

-Identify the pest – Be sure you know who is doing the damage to best target control.
+Identify the pest – Be sure you know who is doing the damage in order to best target control.

 Observation Time– Do not react immediately upon witnessing a pest.
 Determine population level and look for native predators already at work.
 Keeping records year after year if you are a keener will also help forecast where problems will arise.